reasonml/reasonml.github.io/docs/record.md

 ```

 From this point on the `person` record can be created and the correct type will
-be inferred, it does not have to be annotated:
+be inferred.
+It does not have to be annotated:

 ```reason
 let alice = {